eugeblaubach/european_migrant_crisis/README.md

 Week 1

 Before starting on the content, I spent time deciding the best way to lay out the app.
 I used computer paper to storyboard the slides.
 This helped significantly when I was marking up the HTML.
 My sections and articles are strategically labeled and ordered to accommodate the web design.
 I also conducted extensive research on the topic and wrote the content that will be featured on the app.
-It was difficult to condense all the information I learned.
+It was difficult to condense all the information.
+I decided to deviate from the original plan and only focus on France and Germany.
+Otherwise it would be way too much information.

 I also researched how to make the page work like slides.